brownplt/B2T2/README.md

 # B2T2

-The Brown Benchmark for Tabular Tables.
+The Brown Benchmark for Table Types.

 ## What is a Table?